Learn about rapid antigen testing and find out if your organization is eligible to access free rapid antigen tests from the government.

 - agree to the program terms and conditions

-- review the Provincial Testing Guidance (PDF) and training materials
+- review the COVID-19 testing and treatment website and training materials

 - order their free rapid antigen tests from the distribution partner responsible for their sector